siriusctrl/UniPublic/COMP90024 CCC/Note/Week10.md

 ### Single sign-on

 - Define
+  - Login once, but can access many more resources that potentially provided by other providers
   - When you login The university of Melbourne Cloud, you could also access the amazon cloud

 - The Grid model needed